MySQL

 Important

-• During each checkpoint, the MySQL source logs the current offset at the INFO level.
+• The MySQL source prints the current offset to the log at the INFO level during a checkpoint.
 The log prefix is Binlog offset on checkpoint {checkpoint-id}.
-You can use this log information to start a job from a specific checkpoint offset.
+This log can help you start a job from a specific checkpoint offset.

-• About CDC source tables without a primary key
+• About CDC source tables without primary keys

-• The processing semantics for a table without a primary key depend on whether the column specified by scan.incremental.snapshot.chunk.key-column is updated:
+• The processing semantics for a CDC source table without a primary key are determined by the behavior of the column specified by `scan.incremental.snapshot.chunk.key-column`:

-• If the specified column is never updated, exactly-once semantics are guaranteed.
+• If the specified column is not updated, exactly-once semantics can be guaranteed.

 • If the specified column is updated, only at-least-once semantics can be guaranteed.
-However, you can ensure data correctness by defining a primary key in the sink and using idempotent operations.
+However, you can ensure data correctness by combining it with the downstream, specifying a downstream primary key, and using idempotent operations.

-• Read ApsaraDB RDS for MySQL backup logs
+• Read backup logs of Alibaba Cloud ApsaraDB RDS for MySQL

-The MySQL CDC source supports reading backup logs from ApsaraDB RDS for MySQL.
-This is useful when the full snapshot phase is lengthy, causing local Binlog files to be purged, while backup files (either automatically or manually uploaded) are still available.
+The MySQL CDC source table supports reading backup logs of Alibaba Cloud ApsaraDB RDS for MySQL.
+This is useful in scenarios where the full data phase takes a long time and the local binary log files have been automatically cleared, but the automatically or manually uploaded backup files still exist.

 CREATE TABLE mysql_source (...)
 WITH (